ryoheiyasuda/FLIMage_public/README.md

 * To build this software, please get the following packages, either by direct download or NuGet: BitMiracle.LibTiff.NET 2.4.626 or higher, System.Numerics.Vector.4.5.0 or higher, and C# DotNet 4.6.1 or higher.
 It will compile only on x64 mode.
 If you like to speed-up some calculation, you could install Intel MKL library (the same library used in Numpy and Matlab).
 Some calculations (FFT etc) will use the library when available.

 * Please copy DLL in "External" into output folder.
 Alternatively you can add pre-build event command -- copy "$(ProjectDir)\\External\\$(Configuration)\\*" "$(OutDir)"

+* Source code for MathLibrary.dll is available in https://github.com/ryoheiyasuda/MathLibrary (MathLibrary.dll is included in this package)

 * You may need to edit prebuild events, depending on where you store your external libraries.